varvet/pundit/README.md

 rails g pundit:install
 ```

-After generating your application policy, restart the Rails server so that Rails
+After generating your application policy, restart the Rails server
+(`spring stop` may be required as well, if you running tests) so that Rails
 can pick up any classes in the new `app/policies/` directory.
+(If you fail
+to do so, you may get this error: `Pundit::NotDefinedError: unable to find policy`).

 ## Policies